Social Security Disability FAQ

 The SSA’s Ticket to Work program lets you return to work while still receiving SSI benefits.
 However, once your income exceeds SSI requirements, you will no longer be qualified for benefits.

-Social Security Disability Insurance (SSDI) is wage replacement income for individuals in Minnesota and throughout the United States who have paid FICA taxes that meet Social Security’s rules for disability.
-SSDI benefits are payable to Minnesota disabled workers, widows, widowers, and children or adults disabled since childhood who are otherwise eligible.
+Social Security Disability Insurance (SSDI) is wage replacement income for individuals throughout the United States who have paid FICA taxes that meet Social Security’s rules for disability.
+SSDI benefits are payable to disabled workers, widows, widowers, and children or adults disabled since childhood who are otherwise eligible.
 SSDI is financed with Social Security taxes paid by workers, employers, and self-employed persons.
 SSDI provides a variety of benefits to family members when a primary wage earner becomes disabled or dies.

 Social Security Disability Benefits or SSD are paid to individuals who have worked in the recent years.
 Usually you have to work 5 out of the last 10 years.
 For individuals under 31 years old, the requirements are a little different since they have not been in the work force as long.